19hours/sg-statutes/Acts/Financial Procedure Act.md

 ### Consolidated Fund accounts

 6\.
-There shall be maintained by the Treasury in respect of the Consolidated Fund two separate accounts —
+There shall be maintained by the Treasury in respect of the Consolidated Fund 2 separate accounts:

 (a) an account to be called the Consolidated Revenue Account in which account shall be kept all moneys in the Fund other than such moneys as are mentioned in paragraph (b);